Strategies for creating safety where you live, as well as reducing worries about the important stuff of everyday life that impacts on your studies.

 Prevent trouble in your bubble with transferable skills for any flatting, living at home or halls living situations from Le Va.

 Read about staying safe at uni.
-The Student Interest team is a central point for students to receive advice and support about responding to threatening, inappropriate and concerning behaviour.
+The Student Interest and Conflict Resolution team is a central point for students to receive advice and support about responding to threatening, inappropriate and concerning behaviour.

 You can have a conversation or receive advice from the Student Interest and Conflict Resolution team about any of the following: